Robo-Meister/ai-context-framework/docs/svg_layered_generation.md

 With these pieces in place, the framework can extend the same context-driven workflow it uses for text to orchestrate layered, editable SVG artwork.

+## Reference Pipeline

+The repository ships with a `SvgLayerPipeline` that automates the steps above.
+It gathers SVG metadata from any context provider, packages it into the `visual_assets` channel, asks an inference engine for a JSON plan, and post-processes the response so only resolvable layers remain.
+Bounding boxes defined in the metadata are merged into the final plan so downstream tooling can position fragments deterministically.
+See `src/caiengine/pipelines/svg_layer_pipeline.py` for the implementation and `tests/test_svg_layer_pipeline.py` for usage examples.